AFFILIATE MARKETING WITH GOOGLE ADS

 Regarding ads, it is easier to give a number.
 Google recommends to place three ads in search campaigns.
 Two text ads and one responsive search ad.

-When you set up your keywords, you will need to set match types.
-There are three match types available in Google Ads: broad, phrase and exact.
+When you set up your keywords, you must set match types.
+There are three match types available in Google Ads: broad, phrase, and exact.

 Broad Match Type

 Broad keywords will trigger impressions when people search for keywords that Google associates as similar to the keyword you provided.
-This match type is great to generate a lot of impressions and clicks in order to gather some data.
-But in terms of conversion rates, this match type usually does not perform that well if you do not narrow down the audience any further.
+This match type is great for generating a lot of impressions and clicks to gather some data.
+However, regarding conversion rates, this match type usually does not perform well if you do not narrow the audience further.

 Phrase Match Type

-Phrase keywords will trigger impressions for users who included your keyword in their search query.
-So this match type is more specific than broad and while it will generate less impressions and clicks than broad, these impressions and clicks will be more relevant and will most likely perform better in terms of conversion or interaction rates.
+Phrase keywords will trigger impressions for users who include your keyword in their search query.
+So, this match type is more specific than broad.
+While it will generate fewer impressions and clicks than broad, these impressions and clicks will be more relevant and will most likely perform better in terms of conversion or interaction rates.

 Exact Match Type

 Exact keywords will trigger impressions when users type in exactly what you defined as the keyword.
-Now with this match type you will gain the most control and you can be very specific for which terms your ads shall be triggered.
+With this match type, you will gain the most control, and you can be very specific about which terms your ads will be triggered.

-You will generate a lot less impressions with an exact match keyword but the relevancy can be enormous which will lead to higher conversion or interaction rates.
-If you make use of exact match keywords, you will need to add a lot of keywords to your campaigns in order to generate a lot of traffic.
+You will generate fewer impressions with an exact match keyword, but the relevancy can be enormous, leading to higher conversion or interaction rates.
+If you use exact match keywords, you will need to add many keywords to your campaigns in order to generate a lot of traffic.

-In general, the more specific your campaigns are the more conversion oriented they are.
-But in order to get there, you will need to start broader, since you will need data in order to know which keywords perform well and which don’t.
+In general, the more specific your campaigns are, the more conversion-oriented they are.
+But to get there, you will need to start broader since you will need data to know which keywords perform well and which don’t.

-I suggest you start with phrase- or exact-match keywords and use broad-match only if you want to find new keyword terms, unless you narrowed down your audience and you are certain you are targeting users who are interested in your services or products.
+We suggest you start with phrase—or exact-match keywords and use broad-match only if you want to find new keyword terms, unless you have narrowed down your audience and are certain you are targeting users who are interested in your services or products.

-There are different ways to find the right keywords for your campaigns.
-I will focus on 5 approaches:
+There are different ways to find the right keywords for your campaigns. we will focus on 5 approaches:

 • Check your landing page and filter out the relevant keywords